Second Battle of Artois: Tenth Army

-On 25 May IX, XXI and XXXIII corps attacked limited objectives simultaneously, after a day-long artillery bombardment but made little progress.
+On 25 May IX, XXI and XXXIII corps attacked limited objectives simultaneously, after artillery bombarded the attack front all day but made little progress.
 The remnants of the garrison in Ablain were attacked again on 28 May in their remaining trenches around the cemetery.
 French artillery placed a barrage to the east of the cemetery, cutting off the garrison before the infantry attacked and took 400 prisoners.
 During the night the Germans in a group of houses to the south of the church were mopped up and outside the village a strong point was taken.
 Early on 29 May the remaining German positions at the church and rectory were captured.
 French casualties in the final attack were 200, mainly caused by artillery fire.
 The French attacked into the valley and on 31 May captured Mill Malon, advanced up a communication trench to the sugar refinery and rushed the German garrison, which was overwhelmed as dark fell.
 At midnight a German counter-attack gradually pushed the French back into the communication trench.

 A French artillery barrage was arranged and troops on the outskirts of Ablain advanced to the refinery along the stream, as the troops at the communication trench reorganised and attacked again.
 The Germans were forced back and by the evening of 1 June the position was connected with Ablain by communication trenches (fighting in the area continued sporadically from June–September).
 From 25 to 28 May French attacks towards Andres failed.
 D'Urbal continued the limited-objective attacks but transferred the main artillery effort south to Neuville.
 A three-day preparatory bombardment began on 2 June and on 6 June French infantry captured the main road through the village, as the German garrison replied with massed small-arms fire from cellars and demolished houses.
 German artillery-fire also caused many French casualties but by 11 June, the French had advanced 500 m on a 300 m front.